 The anticipation of her leaving was worse than the actual leaving.
-The morning before her evening flight, her friends (Squad 7 had been reduced to Squad 6, then 5) came to say goodbye in the morning.
+The morning before her evening flight, her friend group (Squad 7 had been reduced to Squad 6, then 5) came to say goodbye in the morning.
 And they again gathered to see us off in the afternoon.

 It was hard, being around these girls I’ve known since forever.
 I had to leave the room.
 (I’d forgotten my new rule and had applied mascara.)

 In between visits, there was a lot of waiting, checking packing lists (again) and mostly glancing at the clock.

 It felt like those hours before a funeral when the house has a kind of self-conscious helplessness: You don’t know what to do with yourself.
 And even if you could think of something, it’s probably not the appropriate time, anyway.

 But then we were on the road and heading into Logan Airport, and something came over me.

 * * *

 There’s a moment when a person becomes a parent: when you shift from me to we.

 For some, that happens right away at birth.
 For others it happens much before or much later.
 But it happens: The axis of the earth shifts suddenly, and your world no longer spins around you.
 It begins to spin around your child, or your children, or (for some) your nephew, niece, or your dog.

 And we realize, with some measure of dismay, that nothing is all about us.